sks95/Machine-Learning-Complete/README.md

 # Machine-Learning-Complete
-Contains all machine related algorith and model
+Contains all machine learning related algorith and model